Leilusen/jekyll-theme-blogfolio/_posts/2020-05-16-turnover-analysis.md

 <h2>Turnover rates and main reasons for resignation</h2>

 According to Linkedin, technology sector's average turnover rate in 2017 was approximately 13.2%.
 I will use a more conservative threshold of 15% for my analysis.
 Looking at a yearly turnover rates department-wise (figure below), we see that Production, Admin Offices and IT/IS departments had turnovers above 15% at some points.
-However, if we look at these departments' contribution into yearly turnover rates, it seems that only Production looks troublesome.
+However, if we look at these departments' contribution into yearly turnover rates, it seems that only Production is troublesome.
 Overall yearly turnover does not exceed our threshold of 15% during last four years.

 ![Yearly turnover rates](/assets/Yearly_turnover.PNG)